CSCfi/csc-user-guide/docs/accounts/how-to-increase-disk-quotas.md

 You can check the default limit of scratch and projappl areas from the table below.
-If your request exeeds the maximujm values listed below, then you need so submit a resource request to servicedesk@csc.fi and describe why eceptionally large data reasources are needed.
+If your request exceeds the maximum values listed below, then you need so submit a resource request to servicedesk@csc.fi and describe why exceptionally large data resources are needed.

 | Directory | Default size | Maximum size | Default file number limit | Maximum file number limit |